jfmario/today-i-learned/README.md

 ## Recent #

+### Git Push and Git Pull #

+*2016 Jul 19*

+I recently got a new computer and I started doing more of my projects on its hard drive instead of working almost exclusively on Cloud9.
+I use GitHub to transfer code from one place to another, even on the projects that I am working alone.

+I learned the hard way that its annoying to resolve conflicts if you are using only one git branch and not properly pushing and pulling.
+I spent some time working on an Angular project on my computer, and then spent some time on the road in my laptop working via Cloud9 (on a different part of the project).
+I pushed updates from my laptop, which later caused annoyances when I tried to push different updates from my computer (I had made conflicting edits to a few of the same files).

+**The Takeaway**

+If you're doing anything like this, follow this rule:

+1. Before starting a new session of work, do a `git pull`.
+1. At the end of a session of work, do a `git push`.

+This will keep no small amount of aggravation at bay.

 ### Mocha & Chai Testing in Javascript #

 *2016 Jun 23*

 Unit testing is something I want to learn now.
 I decided to just look up how to do it and applied it to my new NodeJS workspace for Project Euler.

 **Required Installs**